codeboy47/Seoul-Bike-Sharing-Demand-Prediction/README.md

 # Seoul-Bike-Sharing-Demand-Prediction-
-Analyzing and predicting the demand of rented bikes
+Analyzing and predicting the demand of rented bikes.